TurtleP/TurtleP.github.io-old2/_posts/2021-03-23-run-away-part-2.md

 date: '2021-03-23'
 subtitle: Electric Boogaloo
 ---
-## A Quick Note

 I wish that I did these blog posts more often, but it's hard to get around to.
 I've mostly been busy with work and personal projects, which are some things I should actually try to write about on here.
 Maybe tomorrow or Thursday?
 Next Tuesday?
 Bring back Turtle Tuesdays (they were a thing ages ago on an old blogspot page I had).

 Anyhow, you might have stumbled across this random new post.
 Yes I've been inactive for almost a year now, but a lot of things have happened.
 I really do mean *a lot*.
 I mean in my personal life, not so much the general issue of COVID-19 overtaking our daily lives.
 So, what's with the title, you may ask?
 Great question!